vzhou842/victorzhou.com/content/posts/2019-02-22-properly-size-images.md

   <div class="inline-image-wrapper" style="margin-bottom: 20px;">
     <div class="clouds-image" style="background-image: url(/media/image-sizing-post/clouds-big.jpg);">
       <h3 style="color: white;">Example Weather Channel Popup</h3>
       <p style="color: white;">Please turn off your ad blocker so our site can load even slower than it already does.
-Thank you for your cooperation.</p>
+Thank you for suffering through our poor page performance.</p>
     </div>
     <figcaption>Original (2600 x 1733)</figcaption>
   </div>
   <div class="inline-image-wrapper">
     <div class="clouds-image" style="background-image: url(/media/image-sizing-post/clouds-cropped.jpg);">
       <h3 style="color: white;">Example Weather Channel Popup</h3>
       <p style="color: white;">Please turn off your ad blocker so our site can load even slower than it already does.
-Thank you for your cooperation.</p>
+Thank you for suffering through our poor page performance.</p>
     </div>
     <figcaption>Cropped (1190 x 700)</figcaption>
   </div>
 </div>

-The original image is 779 kB, but the cropped one is only 173 kB - that's a savings of **606 kB**, or **78%**!
+The original image is 779 kB, but the cropped one is only 173 kB.
+That's a savings of **606 kB**, or **78%**!
+The cropped image is **4.5x smaller**.

+The lesson: **serve images at the size they're actually rendered at**.
+Images that are too large look the same but slow down page loads and waste bandwidth.

 Want to learn more?
 Read [Google's recommendations](https://developers.google.com/web/tools/lighthouse/audits/oversized-images) on properly sizing images.